FedEx: FedEx Office

+Fleet

+FedEx operates many different types of vehicles to deliver packages.
+They operate planes, trucks, vans and drones.
+According to the FedEx website, the company has over 210,000 motorized vehicles.

 Competitors

 FedEx's primary competitor in the United States and most of its international destinations is United Parcel Service (UPS).
-Both companies employ generally similar strategies; both companies' largest hubs for its air delivery are in the southern United States (Memphis for FedEx and Louisville for UPS), both offer overnight, 2-day, and ground delivery as default options, both frequently use Ted Stevens Anchorage International Airport for trans-pacific shipments, and both of their main hubs are some of the world's busiest airports by cargo traffic.
-FedEx's other main competitor is the United States Postal Service (USPS), as USPS offers an overnight service (Priority Mail Express), a 2-5 day service (Priority Mail), and an economy/ground service (First Class, Parcel Select Ground).
-To a lesser extent in the US, FedEx competes with SF Express and DHL, and while DHL's market share in the United States is rising, the shipping industry (not including USPS) in the United States is primarily dominated by UPS and FedEx; DHL is only a strong competitor to FedEx outside of the United States.
+Both companies employ generally similar strategies; both companies' largest hubs for its air delivery are in the southern United States (Memphis for FedEx and Louisville for UPS), both offer overnight, 2-day, and ground delivery as default options, both frequently use Ted Stevens Anchorage International Airport for trans-pacific shipments.

-Amazon, with its airline Amazon Air, its fleet of trucks, vans and ships and its worldwide staff of more than 1.4 million, plans to become the largest delivery service in the U.S.A.
+A similarity between FedEx and its competitors lies in their method of price calculation.
+Most major courier companies, including UPS and DHL, charge based on the greater of two values: the actual (physical) weight and the dimensional weight of the package.
+Physical weight refers to the measured weight of the parcel.
+Dimensional weight is calculated by multiplying the package's height, width, and length (in centimeters) and dividing the result by a standard divisor—typically 5,000 for international shipments.

 Corporate identity

 Logo

 The FedEx logo is a wordmark designed in 1994 by Lindon Leader of Landor Associates, of San Francisco.
 It consists of Fed in purple and Ex in orange.
-The FedEx wordmark is notable for containing a subliminal right-pointing arrow in the negative space between the "E" and the "X", which was achieved by designing a proprietary font, based on Univers and Futura, to emphasize the arrow shape.
+The FedEx wordmark is notable for containing a subliminal right-pointing arrow in the negative space between the "E" and the "X", which was achieved by designing a proprietary typeface, based on Univers and Futura, to emphasize the arrow shape.
 Leader believed the logo promoted FedEx as "getting from point A to point B reliably with speed and precision".

 In the early 2000s, the Ex was in a different color for each division and platinum for the overall corporation use.
 However, in August 2016, FedEx announced that all operating units would adopt the purple and orange color logo over the next five years (the same as the original FedEx logo, and later used by FedEx Express).